jhu-ip/cs220-f24/questions/day07.md

   5. array contents are passed by reference; array parameter type is int[]
   6. const ar[]
   7. tricky to conceive; might use extra space
+  8. function will call itself forever until the program crashes
 ---

 1. How do you get the number of elements of an integer array?